 THINGS TO DO IN AUTUMN

 - Amp up soil in areas which are spent after summer, vegie beds in particular.
-Use clay (Soil Solver, Sand remedy or kaolin), Charlie Charcoal AND compost, worm poo or bought soil conditioner.
+Use clay (Soil Solver, or any kaolin based product - avoid bentonite), Charlie Charcoal AND compost, worm poo or bought soil conditioner.
 Save yourself work, pests and heartache by avoiding planting the same vegies in the same spot you did last year.
+GreenLife Soil Vegie Concentrate is excellent and contains clay and charcoal (acidic not alkaline).
+This is available from Greenlife Soil or any of these outlets.

 - Plant broccoli, broad beans, beetroot, cabbage, carrots, chillies, kale, silver beet, spinach, leeks, cauliflower, onions, Asian greens, lettuce, peas, parsley, beans (late March).
 Liquid fertilise them fortnightly.